Pizza – I thought it was going to be Tacos?

 As with many breweries and restaurants we had to look at our business model differently during these times.
 One thing we had discussed for down the road with Legal Remedy was adding pizza.
 For a pizza joint, you need the equipment (think pans, a food slicer, cold storage, to name a few), the people, and the place.
 We found ourselves with all three in the middle of a pandemic.
 It was the start of our Pandemic Pizza Project.

 We had an opportunity to get a commercial Blodgett double deck pizza oven that was too good to pass up.
 So… equipment, check.

+Now coming to the most important aspect of running a food business: the chef.
 One of our chefs has always wanted to run a pizza joint.
 He took leadership and started making sauces and crust to get it right.
 Many experiments and tweaks later (seems like more versions than a Windows operating system), our team came up with a pizza we think you will love.
 People, check.

 The old Varsity restaurant (108 Oakland Ave), is where we did our prep for the pub across the street.
 We had room under the hood for the equipment, space for people, and a Grade A health inspection.
 Place, check.

 We had all three things we needed for LRB Pizza and, most importantly, the pies were good.
 So it made sense to us to give this a try.
 Now, we are doing this in the middle of a calamity so there are a few things you need to know:

 1. This will be really clunky to start.

 The Pizza is to-go only.
 It has to picked up at 108 Oakland NOT the Brewpub at 129 Oakland.
 Pizza is right across the street from the pub, so it is close by.
 We are going to work on getting it over to the Brewpub.